stat250/website/2019/syllabus.md

 {: .smaller .lighter}

 **Attendance** is mandatory.
 Sign in every class at the beginning.
 If you come in late, sign in after class--you don't want to be marked absent by mistake.
 {: .smaller .lighter}

+The intent of this graduate seminar course is to develop course materials for future courses.
+If you enroll in STAT 250 you agree that ***all of the work you produce in this seminar course may be used as material for a future course.*** Please let us know if you have any issues or concerns with this.
+{: .smaller .lighter}

 We get there are **emergencies** or **conflicting professional obligations**.
 Do your best to tell us in advance (at least a day before if possible).
 An authorized note (from a doctor, employer, conference registration, etc.) may excuse an absence or lateness, but only if submitted in a timely fashion.
 Telling us you will get a note and forgetting to submit one will not excuse you.